Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Asymptotics for M-estimators under rerandomization

 A central finding in Theorem \ref{thm1} is that the convergence in probability and asymptotic linearity properties remain identical under simple randomization and rerandomization.
 As a result, if an M-estimator is consistent to the average treatment effect ($\underline{\Delta} = \Delta^*$) under simple randomization, then it remains consistent under rerandomization.
 Furthermore, the influence function of an M-estimator remains unchanged under rerandomization.

 In addition, Equation~\eqref{eq: asymptotic distribution} provides the asymptotic distribution of an M-estimator under rerandomization.
-This result is similar to Theorem 1 of \cite{li2018asymptotic} and Theorem 1 of \cite{li2020rerandomization} (derived under a finite-population design-based framework) if $\Delta^*=E[Y(1)-Y(0)]$ and $\widehat{\Delta}$ is the unadjusted difference-in-means estimator or the linearly-adjusted estimator.
-Under a super-population sampling-based framework, our new contribution in Theorem \ref{thm1} is to formally provide the asymptotic theory for a wider class of estimators as well as a variety of estimands under rerandomization.
+This result resembles Theorem 1 of \cite{li2018asymptotic} and Theorem 1 of \cite{li2020rerandomization} (derived under a finite-population design-based framework) if $\Delta^*=E[Y(1)-Y(0)]$ and $\widehat{\Delta}$ is the unadjusted estimator or the linearly-adjusted estimator.
+Our new contribution in Theorem \ref{thm1} is to establish the asymptotic theory for a broad class of M-estimators and estimands with different scales of effect measure under rerandomization.